t-mart/monoff/README.md

 I wrote this program because I purchased some monitors whose power switches were hard to reach.
 Now, I can just click an icon in my taskbar.

-This program is heavily inspired by [lcdoff-rs](https://github.com/Gekkio/lcdoff-rs) (and its partner [article](https://gekkio.fi/blog/2014/calling-win32-api-with-rust-ffi/)), but with a few differences:

-- uses the [`windows`](https://crates.io/crates/windows) crate, which is a little easier/idiomatic to work with
-- accepts a delay parameter, the amount of time to wait before powering the monitors off
-- has a representative icon

 ## Installation

 ### From GitHub